IBM/openapi-validator/README.md

 #### [command]
 `$ lint-openapi init`
-- init : The `init` command initializes a .validaterc file, used to [configure](#configuration) the validator.
+- init : The `init` command initializes a `.validaterc` file, used to [configure](#configuration) the validator.
 It can also be used to reset the configurable rules to their default values.

 #### [command]
 `$ lint-openapi migrate`
-- migrate : The `migrate` command migrates a .validaterc file from the legacy format to the current format, retaining all custom rules.
+- migrate : The `migrate` command migrates a `.validaterc` file from the legacy format to the current format, retaining all custom rules.
 The new format is required - this command provides an option to keep custom rules without manually updating the file or initializing a new configuration file with all rules set to the defaults using `lint-openapi init`.

 _None of the above options pertain to these commands._

 #### \<files>
 - The OpenAPI document(s) to be validated.
 All files must be a valid JSON or YAML (only .json, .yml, and .yaml file extensions are supported).
 - Multiple, space-separated files can be passed in and each will be validated.
-This includes support for globs (e.g. `lint-openapi files/*` will run the validator on all files in "files/")
+This includes support for globs (e.g. `lint-openapi files/*` will run the validator on all files in `files/`)

 ### Node module
 _Assumes the module was installed with a `--save` or `--save-dev` flag._